This is a special edition of the Sean Hannity Show.

 Glad you called.

-I'm I'm doing better now.
+I'm doing better now.

-I recently my husband and I recently had COVID and it was a very scary experience.
+I recently, my husband and I recently had COVID, and it was a very scary experience.

-Um so I wanted to be proactive, and I reached out to my doctor, my primary care doctor, and asked what the treatment plan would be for me.
+So I wanted to be proactive, and I reached out to my doctor, my primary care doctor, and asked what the treatment plan would be for me.

-And she said, There is no treatment plan.
+And she said, there is no treatment plan.

 Well, that didn't sit well with me.